 3 Excursion status means that the water quality has exceeded the permissible limits in either conductivity, chlorides and/or alkalinity which are parameters used to detect if injection fluid is leaving the wellfield.
 In the case of these five wells, the adjacent salt dome that has very high chlorides and conductivity has moved toward our monitor wells because of the constant bleed that is maintained.
 UEC is taking weekly samples, as opposed to the bimonthly requirement, but remediation is a challenge since this is not the injection fluid and the water cannot be pulled back.
 UEC will continue to monitor these wells twice a week and track the water quality.
-At the start of the new year, UEC will request the Texas Commission on Environmental Quality ("TCEQ") to reassess the status of the wells and if sampling can be returned to the normal schedule.
+At the start of the new year, UEC will request the Texas Commission on Environmental Quality ("TCEQ") to reassess the status of the normal schedule.